eclipse/buildship/docs/user/Installation.md

                 | milestone | `http://download.eclipse.org/buildship/updates/e36/milestones/1.0`
                 | snapshot  | `http://download.eclipse.org/buildship/updates/e36/snapshots/1.0`

-The continuous integration server generates nightly snapshot releases each day 23:00 CET which become available at the snapshot update sites above.
-In regular intervals, the Buildship team also creates a new milestone version and makes it available at the milestone update sites.
+The continuous integration server generates nightly snapshot releases each day 23:00 CET which instantly become available at the snapshot update sites above.
+In regular intervals, the Buildship team also creates new milestone releases and makes them available at the milestone update sites.

 Apply the following instructions to install the latest snapshot or milestone of Buildship into Eclipse.